ross-spencer/rs-misc-scripts/README.md

 DOS batch script to recurse a directory of files and perform a single command on them, in this case run TIKA.
 This script outputs a path and then appends the tika extract data.

+###dp-testing-folder-recurse.sh

+Bash shell script testing three methods of recursion.
+For OPF blog on Nailgun.
+Three methods are, Find, Globstar and then using a manifest.